"Your horse doesn't care how much you know, until he knows how much you care.

 Myofascial Release & Kinetic Chain Therapy

-Myofascial Release & Kinetic Chain Therapy is a gentle, hands-on approach that helps release tension and restrictions in the horse’s fascia - the connective tissue that surrounds muscles and joints.
+Myofascial Release & Kinetic Chain Therapy is a gentle, hands-on approach that helps release tension and restrictions in the horse’s fascia - the connective tissue that surrounds all the horses internal structures including muscles and joints.
 By working with the whole body, this therapy improves movement, posture, and performance, while reducing pain or discomfort.

-Using Kinetic Chain Therapy, I assess how one area of the body affects others - identifying imbalances and compensations that may lead to stiffness or injury.
+Using myofascial release along the horse's kinetic chains, helps identify imbalances and compensations that may lead to stiffness or injury.
 Together, these techniques support better function, faster recovery, and a happier, more comfortable horse.

 Ideal for horses in work, recovering from injury, or just needing a tune-up!